-Skorupa’s professional career started with his cooperation with the Wrocław-based company Leryx Longsoft, for which he composed soundtracks for the Leon the Lion series and for the game Clash (although the games were released on PCs, Skorupa still composed on Amiga).
+Skorupa’s professional career started with his cooperation with the Wrocław-based company Leryx Longsoft, for which he composed soundtracks for the Leon the Lion series and for Clash (although both games were released on PCs, Skorupa still composed on an Amiga).
 However, the young composer soon moved to Warsaw to do sound design for one of Poland’s most important game developers at the time – Metropolis, established by Adrian Chmielarz and Grzegorz Miechowski.
 Skorupa created music for Metropolis’ biggest hits, such as Gorky 17 and The Prince and the Coward.
-He also worked on Chmielarz’s next game studio – People Can Fly.
+He also worked at Chmielarz’s next game studio – People Can Fly.
 He is responsible for the music in Painkiller (2004) – one of the first Polish video games to become big internationally.
 In this case not only the music was important, but also the sound design for which Skorupa was responsible and which was appreciated by both players and critics.